Anterior Ankle Impingement

 Conservative treatment for Subtalar Joint Arthritis should be carried out under a Physical Therapist or Podiatrist’s guidance.
 A Physical assessment can identify muscular imbalances, stiffness and balance deficits.
 A gait analysis can be performed to identify gait issues that may be overloading the subtalar joint.

-Soft tissue massage and mobalisations of the Subtalar Joint and ankle can increase the range of movement while taping, or an ankle brace can provide additional support and reduce pain levels for a patient while walking.
+Soft tissue massage and mobalisations of the Subtalar Joint and ankle can increase the range of movement, while ankle taping or an ankle brace can provide additional support and reduce pain levels for a patient while walking.

 A comprehensive rehabilitation programme is essential, while advice on footwear and a discussion on the necessity of insoles can help support the hindfoot and increase a patient’s exercise capacity.